vedaldi/practical-object-category-detection/doc/instructions.md

 > **Task:** Run both models in turn on the same image, obtaining two list of bounding boxes.
 Find a way to merge the two lists and visualise the top detections.
 Convince yourself that you can now detect objects facing either way.

-**Hint:** Recall how redundant detections can be removed using non-maxima suppression.
+**Hint:** Recall how redundant detections can be removed using non-maximum suppression.

 **Congratulations: This concludes the practical!**